rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A deep interest in subnational governance and a penchant for problem solving brings Jayashankar to Samagra.
 He intends to leverage his academic grounding and hands-on experience in governance and developmental issues to create impact at scale.
+Currently, he is part of the Samarth team in Himachal Pradesh.
     image: /img/jayashankar.png
     linkedInProfile: 'https://www.linkedin.com/in/jayashankar-vengathattil/'
     name: Jayashankar Vengathattil